Peer Reviewed Publications

 Working Papers

 Mass Media, Social Networks, and Autocratic Resistance: Evidence from Radio Free Europe.
-Working paper, draft available upon request.
+Draft available upon request.

-Civil Engagement, De-Polarization, and Crises.
-Working paper, draft available upon request.
+Civil Society, Depolarization, and Crises.
+Draft available upon request.

 Conspiracy Theory Communication Strategies and Support for Anti-Democratic Behavior, with Courtney Blackington (Pittsburgh).
-R&R, draft available upon request.
+R&R, American Journal of Political Science, draft available upon request.

-The Victory Trap: Endogenous Opposition Coalitions in Reversing Autocracy, with Elvin Ong (National University of Singapore).
+The Victory Trap: Endogenous Opposition Coalitions in Reversing Autocracy, with Elvin Ong (National University of Singapore), under review.

 Works in Progress

-Conceptual Slippage and Sensitivity Bias in the Interpretation of List Experiments, with Bryn Rosenfeld (Cornell); data collected.
+How We Frame the Sensitive Item in List Experiments, with Bryn Rosenfeld (Cornell); data collected.

 Stakes and Affective Polarization, with Felix Beilin (Princeton); data collected.